WHAT CHANGE IS HAPPENING APRIL 1, 2021

 Members in certain designated Medicaid Managed Care (MMC) and HARP plans will be "default enrolled" in a certain type of Medicare Advantage plan operated by the same insurance company that operates their Medicaid managed care plan.

 The date of the enrollment in this "aligned" Medicare plan is the 1st day of the month in which their Medicare enrollment becomes effective.
 The individual will receive advance written notice of the right to opt out of this auto-enrollment and select alternate coverage.
 This right is described more below.

-Default enrollment would be into the "aligned" MAP plan operated by the same insurance plan that operates their MMC plan.
-This is a big change from before, as these individuals were default enrolled into an MLTC plan, allowing them to keep their preferred Medicare coverage separately.
+This is a big change from before, as Medicaid managed care members who first became enrolled in Medicare and had received home care from their mainstream plan were default enrolled into an MLTC plan, allowing them to keep their preferred Medicare coverage separately.
 MLTC Policy 15.02: Transition of Medicaid Managed Care to MLTC.
-Now default enrollment will be to a MAP plan that is a type of Medicare Advantage plan.
+Now default enrollment is to a MAP plan that is a type of Medicare Advantage plan.

 See Medicare RIghts Center fact sheets about MAP plans: